vonkonow/LEET-Modular/code/README.md

 The python scrips were used to generate icons, look up tables (LUT) and menus.

-I used the folowing settings in platform.ini:
+I used the following settings in platform.ini:
 ```
 [env:sipeed-longan-nano]
 platform = gd32v